AntonyThorpe/knockout-apollo/docs/en/queries.md

 var self = this;
 self.yourObservable = ko.observable().launchApollo(apolloClient, errorCallback);

-// Now we are ready to make queries, etc. with Apollo.
-Outline below: self.yourObservable.apollo({object for Apollo}, {object of callbacks});
+// Now we are ready to make a query self.yourObservable.apollo({object for Apollo}, {object of callbacks});
 ```